 Founder & CEO

 Janelle Breese Biagioni is a Registered Professional Counsellor and Master Practitioner in Clinical Counselling.
 She is the widow of Constable Gerry Breese.
 She specializes in traumatic life losses arising from a death or catastrophic injury.

 The year before the life-altering loss of her husband, she had lost her brother (39), who sustained a brain hemorrhage.
 And two weeks before her husband died, one of her closest friends (43) who also suffered a brain injury three years prior, succumbed to a brain tumour.
 Within 18 months three of the most important people in her life were gone—all due to brain injuries.

 Janelle has published seven books including A Change of Mind: One Family’s Journey through Brain Injury and Life Losses: Healing for a Broken Heart.
 Her vignettes are published in Chicken Soup for the Grieving Soul and Chicken Soup for the Father & Daughter Soul.
 Janelle’s articles have also been published in the Grief Digest, Living with Loss, Headline and Brain Injury Journey magazines.
 Janelle also appeared in A Change of Mind; a documentary on the societal impact of brain injury.

-Janelle is married to Lyle and resides in Victoria, BC.
+Janelle resides in Victoria, BC.
 She is mother of Myriah and Dale and grandmother of Sampson, Atticus and Greyson.